yasuhiro-take/KneeCT_Analyzer/README.md

 # KneeCT_Analyzer
 ImageJ PlugIn to analyze kneeCT for ACL reconstruction

-This is an ImageJ PlugIn that helps creating an alignment-corrected binary bone model and assists Quadrant-method analysis for tunnel locations in ACLR.
+This is an ImageJ PlugIn that helps creating an alignment-corrected binary bone model with automatic anatomy scanning, assists Quadrant-method analysis for tunnel locations after ACLR, and provides virtual grafting feature that connects femoral and tibial quadrant coordinates.

 Copyright (c) 2018 Yasuhiro Take